 For policies governing all graduate programs, see AP.6 Graduate Policies.

-Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 24 credits with a master's degree in statistics, mathematics, or similar discipline, or by 30 credits with a Master's degree from the George Mason University Department of Statistics.
-Reduction of credit requires the approval of the Director(s) of the PhD program in Statistical Science or designee and the dean or designee of the school.
-They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
+Students must complete a minimum of 72 graduate credits.
+A maximum of 24 credits from a master's degree in statistics, mathematics, or similar discipline, or 30 credits from a Master's degree from the George Mason University Department of Statistics may be applied to this program.
+Transfer of credit, AP.6.5., requires the approval of the Director(s) of the PhD program in Statistical Science or designee and the dean or designee of the school.
+They determine whether the credits are eligible for transfer and applicable to the degree program and the number of credits to be transferred.

 Banner Code: EC-PHD-STAT